DataScienceSpecialization/courses/06_StatisticalInference/homework/hw1.md

 $$

 --- &radio
-A random variable takes the value -4 with probabability .2 and 1 with proabability .8.
+A random variable takes the value -4 with probability .2 and 1 with probability .8.
 What is the variance of this random variable?

 1. 0